 Simple Obstacle to Complex Maze Navigation

 After understanding self-propelled colloidal navigation in free space, we next consider how a single obstacle within a bounded region, as the simplest maze feature, alters the optimal control policy (Fig. 4, Movie S2).
-A representative trajectory is shown (Fig. 4A) for controlled navigation between initial (x, y, ) = (3, 3, 0) and target (x, y) = (3, 25) states in the presence of a rectangular obstacle with two dead-ends.
-The optimal policy, *, is calculated as in free-space via Eq. but now using parameters characterizing the navigation task in the simple maze: (1) Starget is set to the target region Starget = [(x,y): |x- xtarget | + |y- ytarget | < 0.5L]; (2) the transition matrix P(sn+1|sn, vn) is set such that the rod’s configuration cannot overlap with maze walls (see Methods); (3) the state space S is set as all feasible rod configurations that do not overlap with maze features.
+A representative trajectory is shown (Fig. 4A) for controlled navigation between initial (x, y, ) = (3, 3, 0) and target (xtarget , ytarget ) = (3, 25) states in the presence of a rectangular obstacle with two dead-ends.
+The optimal policy, *, is calculated as in free-space via Eq. but now using parameters characterizing the navigation task in the simple maze: (1) Starget is set to the target region Starget = [(x,y): |x- xtarget | + |y- ytarget | < 0.5LR], where LR is the length of the rod; (2) the transition matrix P(sn+1|sn, vn) is set such that the rod’s configuration cannot overlap with maze walls (see Methods); (3) the state space S is set as all feasible rod configurations that do not overlap with maze features.

 The resulting optimal policy (Fig. 4B) cannot be compactly captured by a single parameter as in the free-space policy in Eq. (i.e., no simplifying reduction was identified).
-However, the policy can be depicted as in the free-space case, where *(xn, yn, n) is plotted for eight discretely partitioned angles n and a grid of xn, yn, coordinates within the maze.
+However, the policy can be depicted as in the free-space case, where *(x, y, ) is plotted for eight discretely partitioned angles and a grid of x, y, coordinates within the maze.
 This policy essentially has a global and a local structure.
 Globally, the policy acutates propulsion to follow the shortest geometric path from any point towards the target.
 Locally, the policy has a Maxwell demon-like strategy; propulsion is turned ON when the rod is correctly oriented, but otherwise is turned OFF to wait for desriable orientations to appear via stochastic thermal rotation.

 As in the free-space problem, the first passage time distribution for the simple maze can be compared for controlled navigation vs. uncontrolled diffusion or propulsion (Fig. 4C).
 The distributions from BD simulations via Eq. and a theoretical model via Markov chain (see Methods) show excellent agreement.
 The first passage time distributions for the uncontrolled cases are also now both finite, in contrast to the free-space problem, since rods cannot diffuse outside the maze.
 Optimal control causes the rod to reach the target ~10X faster than the uncontrolled diffusive process (self-propulsion OFF).
-The uncontrolled self-propelled process (self-propulsion ON) arrives at the target in a comparable time to the controlled case.
+The uncontrolled self-propelled process (self-propulsion ON) arrives at the target in a comparable time to the optimally controlled case.
 This demonstrates that fast random motion is an effective strategy for quickly reaching targets in relatively simple and small-scale mazes by rapidly sampling all available states (in contrast to an infinite number of states in free-space and very large state spaces in complex mazes).
 In addition, control maintains the rod position at the target, whereas uncontrolled process continue random sampling of all available states after their first arrival at the target.